 This content is not provided by Citi.
 Any opinions, analyses, reviews or recommendations expressed here are those of the author's alone, and have not been reviewed, approved or otherwise endorsed by the Citi.

 If you are a frequent traveler and American Airlines is the airline of your choice, you may want to have access to Admirals Club lounges to escape the crowded airport terminal.
 American Airlines operates nearly 50 clubs around the world.
-Plus, if you have an Admirals Club membership, you also get access to all Alaska Airlines Lounges, all Qantas Clubs, and select partner lounges.
+Plus, if you have an Admirals Club membership, you also get access to more than 60 partner lounges worldwide, including all Alaska Airlines Lounges, and all Qantas Clubs.

 There are different ways you can gain access to American Airlines lounges.
 Here, we review the cheapest way to get the Admirals Club membership and other ways to enjoy the calm of the network lounges.